akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/3-active-active.md

 ### Updating the cart contents

-Because of the possibility of seeing the events out of order when they have been written to different replicas we must make sure the state ends up the same even in the face of re-ordered events.
+Because of the possibility of observing the events out of order when they have been written to different replicas, we must make sure the state ends up the same even in the face of re-ordered events.

 This can be handled by keeping track of the quantity of an item both when it is positive and negative, so that seeing